10 Tips to Ensure Fall Prevention for the Elderly

 Did you know that every 11 seconds an older adult falls seriously injuring themselves?

 Falls are something that many people fear as they age.
 It is true that falls can potentially be very dangerous, right?
-This is the number one cause of injury in the elderly; which is why fall prevention for the elderly is so important to consider.
+This is the number one cause of injury in the elderly; which is why fall prevention in elderly people is so important to consider.
 So, continue reading this article!

 Falling can happen at any time and under various circumstances; it occurs most commonly when walking or climbing stairs.

 We know that falls can happen to anyone, and they happen for a variety of reasons.
 There are a number of things that you can do to help prevent falls from happening in your home.
-Be sure to complete reading this article that was written thinking about your senior welfare.
+Be sure to complete reading this article that was written with easy to implement fall prevention tips.

 Risk factors for falls in the elderly